 This card offers you instant Platinum status in the Hyatt Gold Passport program, which is soon to be rebranded as World of Hyatt.
 Also, it offers two stay credits and five night credits toward Diamond status when you spend $20,000, and an additional three stay credits and five night credits when you .
 Spend $40,000 in a calendar year.
 There’s a $75 annual fee for this card.

-This card offers Platinum Elite status to all cardmembers.
-It has a $49 annual fee that’s waived the first year.
+This card offers Platinum Elite status to all cardmembers and has $29 annual fee.